-EDITOR’S NOTE: In 2018, the board of the International Association of Religion Journalists (IARJ) has named Regional Representatives to encourage more regional collaboration among our members.
+EDITOR’S NOTE: The board of the International Association of Religion Journalists (IARJ) has named Regional Representatives to encourage more regional collaboration among our members.
 This is the second of a series of profiles of these leading journalists …

 Rachael Kohn is an Australian author and broadcaster who has presented and produced programs on Religion and Spirituality for ABC Radio National, beginning with Religion Report, Religion Today, and since 1997, The Spirit of Things.
 Kohn also produced the television documentaries The Dead Sea Scrolls (2000) and Buddhism East and West (2001).
 Kohn is a frequent speaker on Religion and Spirituality in Australia.
 She has published two books, The New Believers: Re-imagining God (HarperCollins 2003) and Curious Obsessions in the History of Science and Spirituality (HarperCollins 2007).